whistlegraph/aesthetic-computer/README.txt

   - [x] Is `scale` working?

 *** `scream` ***
+  - [] Get notifications working!
   - [] Get JamSocket working again.
-  - [] And also get notifications working!
+    - [] Implement JamSocket "locks" and deprecate my redis scaling?
   - [] Visualize the socket connection to make everything faster in production.
      - [] Possibly the bottleneck is in connecting to JamSocket?
   - [-] Finish list in `scream`.